-When you want to finance or lease equipment as a small business there are a couple of different ways to do so.
-The most important thing to understand is that just about any asset used to conduct a business could be considered “equipment.”
+When a small business wants to obtain new equipment, there are a couple of different ways to do so.
 You have the choice to either lease or finance an equipment acquisition.

-For many years the two methods were very different from an accounting standpoint, but after recent changes to the Generally Accepted Accounting Standards, they are now pretty close to the same thing.
-Although the differences are subtle this blog post discusses what they mean and how they can help you make the best decision when your business needs equipment.
+For many years, the two methods were very different from an accounting standpoint.
+However, due to recent changes to the Generally Accepted Accounting Standards, financing and leasing are now quite similar.
+Although the differences are subtle, understanding them allows you to make the best decision when your business needs equipment.

 For an equipment financing definition that’s straightforward and relevant to your business, take a look below!

 Now that we’ve established a foundational understanding of business equipment, we can discuss the different ways to obtain it.
 One option is to finance the equipment.
 So what is equipment financing?

 Equipment financing is a process in which a business takes out a loan to purchase a piece of equipment.
 When the business enters into the loan agreement, they agree to make periodic payments on the equipment (including interest) until the full amount is paid.
 Once the loan is paid, the business owns the equipment outright.

 The company providing the equipment financing loan will mitigate the risk of lending by requiring some form of collateral.
 In some cases, the equipment will suffice.
 So, in the event that you cannot make payments on the loan, the lender will take back the equipment.
 In less common cases, lenders may require you to put up a business or personal asset as a form of collateral.

 The equipment financing definition above is helpful, but it’s easier to understand in terms of a real-world example.

 Many businesses don’t have the ability to pay large sums for the necessary equipment.
 Equipment financing lets a business secure the tools they need and break payments up into manageable amounts that it can pay back over time.